mitotic/graphterm/docs/virtual-setup.rst

 start up a new cloud server, it is usually assigned a dynamic IP address.
 For temporary use, i.e., during the up-time of the server, you can simply use this IP address to create an URL for the server like ``https://1.2.3.4:8900``.
-AWS also provides a long temporary domain name that can also be used to create an URL.
+AWS also provides a long instance domain name that can be used to create an URL.

 For a prettier and more permanent URL, you need to register a domain name, say ``example.com``, with a domain registrar like NameCheap.com,